Cladding Stairs in Engineered Herringbone Parquet Flooring

 Once set, the adhesive on the crown line is allowed to cure and harden over 24 hours.
 This means that the rest of the installation will then follow perfectly without any gaps.

-The image above shows how you can continue your herringbone floor from bedrooms, to stairs to living rooms if you have square edge unfinished herringbone blocks.
+The image shows how you can continue your herringbone floor from bedrooms, to stairs to living rooms if you have square edge unfinished herringbone blocks.

 You can even use different coloured oils in different rooms to match your decor.
 For example, white oil in bedrooms and darker oils or greys, downstairs.